About Stara Rescue Centre and School

 In 2009 Swiss Stara Support, founded by the Cottier family in Switzerland, started supporting the school.
 They cater for the day to day running of the school, including payment of all salaries, breakfast/mid morning porridge, as well as full holiday feeding.
 Several infrastructural improvements were also made by them (toilets, urinals, dining room), including reconstruction of a whole classroom / office track following a fire due to electrical fault.
 They also have plans in improving school facilities further and incorporate a dormitory for girls (initially 25 most neglected).
 Their vision is to find solutions for those children that are not able to get into secondary schools, either through a bursary scheme or vocational training.

-World Food Program (WFP) provides hot meals to kindergarten and free lunch during school days.
+World Food Program (WFP) provided meals to kindergarten and free lunch during school days from 2004 to 2017, currently we depend on well-wishers for food.

 In the year 2007, Girl child Empowerment Program was introduced.
 This was mainly to: